 Before we go into detail about the other interest rates, it is worth familiarizing yourself with how an interest rate is applied over a payment period.
-In most of the cases, you do not refinance your loan on a yearly bases, so you may want to know what the interest rate is for each period.
+In most cases, you do not refinance your loan on a yearly bases, so you may want to know what the interest rate is for each period.
 This is the Periodic Rate, which is often how banks or financial institutions announce their rate, not as an annual term but, for example, on a monthly bases.
 To be able to compare different loan offers, it is logical to make the period of the interest rate the same across all offers.
-This is also help as financial formulas are typically based on the periodic interest rate.
+This also helps as financial formulas are typically based on the periodic interest rate.
 The obvious way to get the Periodic interest rate is the following:

 Periodic rate = Nominal interest rate / Number of payments in a year.